zacharyjbaker/InteractionResearch/README.md

 Pre
 1. Superhot, steamvr
 2. Mouse and keys
-3. Being able to move your hadn, rNge of movement
+3. Being able to move your hand, range of movement

 Post
 1. fire circle